gelijergensen/FingerTrees/README.md

 size = unSize . measure
 ```
 Best of all, we can easily use any monoid `m` we wish to, as long as we define the `Measured (Elem a) m` instance.
-As a freebie, consider adding "labels":
+As an example, consider adding "labels":
 ```haskell
 newtype Label = Label
   { unLabel :: String